PlanHub Review and Pricing Questions: Is It Worth It for Contractors? [2026]

 Data Portability Concerns

-Bid history, GC contacts, and project data stored in PlanHub are difficult to export if you switch platforms.
-Before building years of bidding data in any platform, understand the export options.
-PlanHub provides basic data exports but not the comprehensive API access that enterprise customers may require.
+Bid history, GC contacts, and project data stored in PlanHub can become difficult to move if exports are limited.
+Before building years of bidding data in any platform, understand the export options and data-retention terms.

 No Bid Intelligence